 Heather grew up in the Treasure Valley riding and playing a variety of sports.
 She spent a year studying Equine Management in Kentucky before returning home, eventually graduating with degrees in Liberal Studies (B.A.) and Community Counseling (M.S.) from Northwest Nazarene University.

 She spent several years working at counseling agencies and the State of Idaho, earning her status as a Licensed Clinical Professional Counselor (LCPC) along the way.
 Heather worked as a mental health professional in the EAGALA model for a year and was a Lead Facilitator at a challenge course for two years.
 Her work generally focused on struggling youth but she also had the opportunity to work with adults and veterans in multiple settings.

 Heather joined the RFJ team in 2016 as the Equine Assistant but was quickly promoted when the Program Manager position became available.
 She hopes to use her extensive mental health and experiential therapy experience to add a mental health track to the programming at RFJ.
-She became a Registered Instructor with PATH, Intl. in 2018.
+She became a Certified Instructor with PATH, Intl. in 2018.

 Riding continues to bring joy to Heather’s life.
 She performs in and coaches drill teams, provides private riding lessons often focused on bareback and bridleless skills, and has recently returned to English riding in the hopes of teaching her horse to jump.